-- (a) return the invoice as provided for under section 5 of this Act; or - (b) pay the amount due by the prescribed payment date or the interest, commits an offence and is be liable, on conviction, to a fine not exceeding five million shillings or to imprisonment for a term not exceeding five years or to both.
+10. Where a supplier has delivered an invoice to the procuring entity and the accounting officer of the procuring entity negligently, maliciously or without reasonable cause fails to - commits an offence and is be liable, on conviction, to a fine not exceeding five million shillings or to imprisonment for a term not exceeding five years or to both.